Celebration, Florida: Early development

 In the early 1990s, the Disney Development Company (DDC) established the Celebration Company to spearhead its development within about 4900 acre of land in the southern portion of the Reedy Creek Improvement District.
 Total investment for the project is estimated at US$2.5 billion.

 The master plan was developed by two Driehaus Prize winning architects, Jacquelin T. Robertson of Cooper, Robertson & Partners and Robert A. M. Stern.
 The extensive landscape, parks, trails and pathways were designed by the San Francisco firm EDAW (now AECOM).
-Urban Design Associates, of Pittsburgh, developed design guidelines, called a Pattern Book, as a tool for the design of new architecture within the community.
+Urban Design Associates, of Pittsburgh, developed design guidelines, called an architectural pattern book, as a tool for the design of new architecture within the community.
 Celebration is planned in an early 20th-century architectural style and is not zoned for high-density residences.
 Celebration was named the "New Community of the Year" in 2001 by the Urban Land Institute.
-Disney hired graphic designer Michael Beirut to design community elements including street signs, retail signage, manhole covers, fountains, golf course graphics, park trail markers, as well as home sales brochures.
+Disney hired graphic designer Michael Bierut to design community elements including street signs, retail signage, manhole covers, fountains, golf course graphics, park trail markers, as well as home sales brochures.